 According to many, Michaels was doing everything in his power to politick backstage and not do Austin the honors, but Undertaker, as the locker room leader, was taking no chances.
 Before the Steve Austin and Shawn Michaels match took place, Taker got in Michaels’ face and showed his fists.
-He let the egotistical star know that if he did anything other than putting Austin over, he would face the consequences.
+He let the egotistical star know that he would face the consequences if he did anything other than putting Austin over.

 Meanwhile, Undertaker unwrapped his wrists and carried on with his business as normal.